SEESolutions-it/DpdlEngine/README.md

 Features:

 * DpdlEngine is optimized to run on a wide range of platforms (J2ME, JavaME, J2SE, and)
-* Packing data in a DpdlPacket can very convenient to optimize and speedup access to data.
+* Packing data in a DpdlPacket is very convenient to optimize and speedup access to data.
   The speedup is x 25 times faster compared to a standard record store access.
 * Dpdl scripting API provides access to the complete underlying Java platform API and to other external libraries via the loadObj(..) and getClass(..) methods